 - Shades of Green Military Resort (Disney World),

 - Edelweiss Lodge and Resort (Germany)

 - New Sanno Resort (Japan)

 You can find more information at the Armed Forces Recreation Center website.
-Other options include the Armed Forces Vacation Club website and Veterans Holidays website.
+Other options include Armed Forces Vacation Club and the Veterans Holidays website.
 Some of these vacation plans offer exceptional value.
 Be sure to double check eligibility before making any reservations.
 In many cases, eligibility is limited to active duty, Guard/Reserve, retirees, and surviving spouses, and the families of those members.

 Other Military Travel Discounts